Vegan Whole Roasted Cauliflower

 Step 4 – Place the whole cauliflower in the boiling water for 5 minutes to blanch it.
 While the cauliflower head is blanching, mix up the basting liquid.

-Step 5 - Take the head of cauliflower out of the water, place it in an oven-safe baking dish, and pour the basting liquid over it.
+Step 5 – Remove the head of cauliflower from the water, place it in an oven-safe baking dish, and pour the basting liquid over it.

-Step 6 - Place the cauliflower in a 400° F (204° C) oven for about 40-45 minutes until golden brown - taking it out every 15 minutes to spoon the basting liquid over the head of the cauliflower.
+Step 6 – Place the cauliflower in a 400ยฐF (204 ยฐC) oven for about 40-45 minutes, until golden brown.
+Take it out every 15 minutes to spoon the basting liquid over the head of the cauliflower.

-Step 7 - Serve your cauliflower with your choice of veggies around it and drizzled with spicy tahini dressing (or sriracha mayo), balsamic glaze, pomegranate seed, and fresh parsley.
+Step 7 – Serve your cauliflower with your choice of veggies around it and drizzled with spicy tahini dressing (or sriracha mayo), balsamic glaze, pomegranate seeds, and fresh parsley.

 You can also swap out the tahini sauce with tahini Caesar dressing, chipotle mayo, or vegan buffalo sauce.
-You can use a sweet sauce like spicy peanut butter sauce, sweet Thai chili sauce, or sweet and sour sauce instead of the balsamic glaze.
+You can use a sweet sauce, such asย spicy peanut butter sauce,ย sweet Thai chili sauce, orย sweet and sour sauce, instead of the balsamic glaze.

 - Be sure to use turmeric in the blanching liquid to give your head of cauliflower a beautiful golden color.

-- To make your own balsamic glaze - simmer 1 cup of balsamic vinegar with 2-4 tablespoons of sweetener of choice over low heat for about 15 minutes until the mixture is about 1/2 the volume and it has thickened to the consistency of syrup.
+- To make your own balsamic glaze, simmer 1 cup of balsamic vinegar with 2-4 tablespoons of sweetener of choice over low heat for about 15 minutes, until the mixture is about half the original volume and has thickened to the consistency of syrup.

-I love to serve this roasted cauliflower with other vegetables around the base of it to make it pretty.
-My favorite is roasted Brussels sprouts since the tahini dressing and balsamic glaze also taste amazing with them.
+I love to serve this roasted cauliflower with other vegetables around the base to make it visually appealing.
+My favorite is roasted Brussels sprouts, as theย tahini dressingย and balsamic glaze also pair perfectly with them.
 You can also serve it with my balsamic roasted vegetables, roasted Brussels sprouts and potatoes, roasted tenderstem broccoli, or roasted root vegetables and tofu.
-Or you can keep it simple and put kale or steamed broccoli around it.
+Alternatively, you can keep it simple and surround it with kale or steamed broccoli.

 You can also serve your head of roasted cauliflower on a bed of vegan ricotta, warmed hummus, or vegan feta cheese.

-Refrigerate: Store leftovers in the fridge for 3 - 5 days in an airtight container.
+Refrigerate:ย Store leftovers in the refrigerator for 3-5 days in an airtight container.

 Reheating: Reheat a serving in the microwave for about 1-2 minutes.

 This whole roasted cauliflower tastes best when made fresh.
-You can prep the basting liquid, drizzling sauces, and pomegranate seeds ahead of time and keep them in the fridge for up to 3 days, but I recommend roasting your head of cauliflower just before serving.
+You can prepare the basting liquid, drizzling sauces, and pomegranate seeds ahead of time and keep them in the fridge for up to 3 days.
+However, I recommend roasting your head of cauliflower just before serving.

 - Vegan Stovetop Stuffing